Workflow: Visium HD cell-level

 #> sample01:

-To keep runtime low, our downstream analysis will be performed on a subset area of 16 µm bins (1/64 of the data coverage area).
-We restrict to the same region from as we have done in the OSTA book.
+To keep the runtime low, downstream analyses are performed on a subset region corresponding to 16 µm bins, representing approximately 1/64 of the full data coverage area.
+We restrict the analysis to the same region used in the OSTA book.

 vhdsub <- subsetVisiumHD(vhdsfe,